monomelodies/monad/README.md

 > Your own project can use a different task runner like Gulp, or none at all.

+## Upgrading from 2.x
+If you're upgrading from Monad 2.x keep the following in mind:

+### Plugin architecture
+Monad 3.x uses a plugin-based architecture and many functionality has been moved to such a plugin.
+As such, you'll most likely want to install one or more plugins for your admin to behave like before.

+### New prefix for components, directives, services etc.
+Monad 1.x and 2.x used the `mo` prefix for these.
+Monad 3.x uses the slightly more verbose but clearer `monad` prefix.

+Currently, for backwards compatibility, everything is still available under the old name as well, but this will be removed in a future version.

 ## Including Monad in your project
 Until now we don't have anything to load in a browser yet.
 Let's change that.
 Pick a public folder (the name doesn't matter, so let's assume `/admin/`).